 - After a data exfiltration near-miss, a Nevada court charged Egor Igorevich Kriuchkov with “conspiracy to intentionally cause damage to a protected computer” in September 2020.
 Kriuchkov attempted to bribe a Tesla employee to “transmit malware” onto Tesla’s network via email or USB drive to “exfiltrate data from the network.”
 The FBI disrupted the scheme, which could have caused serious damage to one of the world’s leading companies.

 Unlike exfiltration by insiders, exfiltration by outsiders indicates that someone from outside an organization has stolen valuable company data.

 Here are six examples of data exfiltration by outsiders:

 - In 2014, eBay suffered a breach that impacted 145 million users.
 In this case, cybercriminals gained unauthorized access to eBay’s corporate network through a handful of compromised employee log-in credentials.
 At the time, it was the second-biggest breach of a U.S. company based on the number of records accessed by hackers.

 - Stealing login credentials isn’t the only way bad actors can gain access to a network.
 In 2019, malware was discovered on Wawa payment processing servers.
 This malware harvested the credit card data of over 30 million customers, including card number, expiration date, and cardholder name.

-- 91% of data breaches start with a phishing email.
+- Did you know?
+91% of data breaches start with a phishing email.
 While many phishing emails direct targets to wire money, pay an invoice, or provide bank account details, some request sensitive employee or client information, for example, W-2 forms.
 You can read more about Tax Day scams on our blog.